Joseph Yves Limantour

-Joseph Yves Limantour (1812 – 1885) was a French merchant who engaged in the California sea trade during the years preceding American occupation of that Mexican province in 1846.
+Joseph Yves Limantour (1812 – 1885) was a French-Mexican merchant who engaged in the California sea trade during the years preceding American occupation of that Mexican province in 1846.
 He was also known in California as José Limantour.

 Life

 Limantour was born in 1812, in Ploemeur, France.

 Limantour was a ship captain and Breton trader.
 He arrived in Veracruz in 1831, and was based after 1836 in Mexico City.
 He traded all along the Pacific coast from Valparaíso to California.
 Limantour Beach in Marin County, California bears his name because he wrecked his schooner, the Ayacucho, on Point Reyes in October 1841.
 Although much of the cargo was saved, Limantour was stranded in California with no means of transport.
 During his time in northern California, Limantour sold his cargo for cash and credit to the local elite, but the value of the Ayucucho’s cargo far exceeded the local capacity for purchase.
 General Mariano Guadalupe Vallejo, Commander General of California, was a major exception and he owned Rancho Suscol in Sonoma with plenty of cattle.

 Joseph Gale and his company from the Oregon Country wanted cattle to drive back up north, and Limantour wanted a schooner.
 In a three-way deal, Vallejo purchased the Gale's schooner Star of Oregon for 350 cows, and then transferred ownership to Limantour.